jerryagenyi/pcr/ubuntu-server-complete-guide.md

 - From your Windows machine: http://localhost/
 - From other devices on your network: http://your-windows-ip/
 - From the internet (with proper port forwarding on your router): http://your-public-ip/

+### Troubleshooting Common WSL Issues

+#### Installation Issues
+1. **WSL Command Not Found**:
+   - Ensure Windows Subsystem for Linux is enabled in Windows Features
+   - Open PowerShell as Administrator and run:
+     ```powershell
+     dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
+     dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
+     ```
+   - Restart your computer
+   - Download and install the WSL2 Linux kernel update from Microsoft

+2. **Ubuntu Installation Fails**:
+   - Try installing from the Microsoft Store instead
+   - If that fails, download the Ubuntu appx package directly from Microsoft
+   - Install with PowerShell:
+     ```powershell
+     Add-AppxPackage .\Ubuntu.appx
+     ```

+3. **WSL Version Issues**:
+   - Set WSL 2 as default:
+     ```powershell
+     wsl --set-default-version 2
+     ```
+   - Convert existing distribution to WSL 2:
+     ```powershell
+     wsl --set-version Ubuntu 2
+     ```

+#### Networking Issues
+1. **Can't Access Internet from WSL**:
+   - Check Windows Firewall settings
+   - Try resetting the WSL network:
+     ```powershell
+     netsh winsock reset
+     ```
+   - Restart your computer

+2. **Can't Access WSL Server from Windows**:
+   - Verify the WSL IP address:
+     ```bash
+     ip addr show eth0 | grep -oP '(?<=inet\s)\d+(\.\d+){3}'
+     ```
+   - Ensure port forwarding is set up correctly
+   - Check Windows Firewall rules

+#### Performance Issues
+1. **Slow File System Performance**:
+   - Avoid working with files across the WSL/Windows boundary
+   - Keep project files within the Linux file system
+   - Use `/home/username/` instead of `/mnt/c/`

+2. **High Memory Usage**:
+   - Limit WSL memory usage by creating a `.wslconfig` file in your Windows user directory:
+     ```
+     [wsl2]
+     memory=4GB
+     processors=2
+     ```

+### Accessing WSL from Different IDEs

+Different IDEs have varying levels of WSL integration.
+Here are approaches for common development environments:

+#### VSCode
+1. **Direct WSL Integration** (Preferred):
+   - Install the "Remote - WSL" extension
+   - Click the green remote button in the bottom-left corner
+   - Select "New WSL Window" or your specific distribution
+   - VSCode will open a new window connected directly to WSL

+2. **SSH Connection** (Alternative when direct integration fails):
+   - Set up SSH in WSL as described in the installation section
+   - Use the "Remote - SSH" extension to connect to your WSL instance
+   - Connect using `localhost` with your custom SSH port

+#### JetBrains IDEs (IntelliJ, PyCharm, etc.)
+1. **WSL Integration**:
+   - Go to Settings/Preferences → Tools → Terminal
+   - Set Shell path to: `wsl.exe`
+   - For specific distribution: `wsl.exe -d Ubuntu`

+2. **SSH Connection**:
+   - Set up SSH in WSL as described earlier
+   - Use Tools → Deployment → Configuration
+   - Add a new SFTP connection to localhost with your custom SSH port

+#### Other IDEs without WSL Support
+1. **SSH Connection**:
+   - Set up SSH in WSL as described earlier
+   - Configure your IDE to connect via SSH to localhost with your custom port
+   - Use SFTP/SCP for file transfers if needed

+2. **Shared Folders**:
+   - WSL can access Windows files at `/mnt/c/` (for C: drive)
+   - Windows can access WSL files at `\\wsl$\Ubuntu\` in File Explorer
+   - Configure your IDE to work with files in a shared location

 [↑ Return to Top](#table-of-contents)